SaurabhPotdar/Java-Demos/Java/src/main/java/com/cg/java/stream/Stream.md

 ```

 6. Search - All search operations are terminal
 findFirst, findAny, anyMatch are shortcircuit operators.
-For unordered stream findFirst and findAny will act same.</br>
+If the order dosent matter it is better to use findAny.</br>
 allMatch(all elements should satisfy condition), noneMatch are not shortcircuit operators so they will continue forever for infinite stream
 ```
 List<Integer> intList = Arrays.asList(2, 4, 5, 6, 8);